MaverNovv/Sonic-TagTeamHeroes/README.md

 *Twitter/X: [@sonictthgame](https://x.com/sonictthgame)*  | *Join the [Discord](https://discord.gg/ZaTzbRg9)!*

+*The Official [Website/Blog](https://www.sonictth.com)*, containing the Update Log, Tips and Tricks and Videos to learn more about the system!

 It is a new era of adventure and excitement!

 Following the formation of the Resistance to help Sonic combat the tyrannical Dr. Eggman,